anotherRedbeard/react-azure-starter/README.md

 ## Setup

 1. Register the app in the Azure portal.
 You can find those instructions here (https://docs.microsoft.com/en-us/graph/tutorials/react?tutorial-step=2)
-    a.
-Note where you can get the Application (client) ID because you will need that in a later step.
+    1. Note where you can get the Application (client) ID because you will need that in a later step.
 2. Clone repo.
 3. Create a new .env.local file in the root directory and populate it with the following detail.
 This will be used as your local config file for react